marcjulianschwarz/obsidian-vault-blog/Posts/podcastnote.md

 ```

 ### 2. Filename template

-Specify whether the podcast note will be inserted at your cursor or whether a new note will be added.
+Specify whether you want the plugin to insert the podcast note at your cursor or whether it should create a new note.
 You can also use a template for the filename.

-Placeholders:
+Possible placeholders for this template are:
 + **{{Title}}** → title of your podcast
 + **{{Timestamp}}** → timestamp (like zettelkasten id)
 + **{{Date}}** → date (format: Day-Month-Year)

 ### 3. Folder

-Set the folder where new Podcast notes will be saved.
+Set the folder where.
 The path is relative to your vault.
 For example **folder/podcast_folder** will become **path/to/vault/folder/podcastfolder**.

 ### 4. Insert podcast note at cursor
 Specify whether you want to create a new note or whether you want the metadata to be inserted at your cursor.